-Course information and schedule planners may be found on the Registrar's Office website and in the Student Handbook available online.
-All students are encouraged to schedule academic advising appointments by visiting Law Student Support (suite 2333) or calling 415.442.6615.
+Course Schedule information may be found on the Law School's Course Offerings web page.
+All students are encouraged to schedule academic advising appointments with Law Student Support by emailing lawstudentsupport@ggu.edu or by calling 415-442-6615.

-Juris Doctor (JD Flex - Standard Track), JD
+Juris Doctor (JD Flex - Intellectual Property Law Track), JD